Get recommendation

 - `risk_signals.behavior.movement_velocity` (number)

-Number of input event per second
+Number of input events per second.

 Example: 10